Estimated reading time: 6 minutes

 1 Randy J. Guliuzza, P.E., M.D.
 2016.
 Major Evolutionary Blunders: Haeckel’s Embryos Born of Evolutionary Imagination.
 Acts & Facts.
 45 (11).

-Learn how to study the Bible correctly through these Bible Studies:
+Learn how to study the Bible correctly through all of our Joyful Walk Bible Studies.